-With things the way they are out in the world at the moment, there's probably not a single one of us that can honestly answer yes to the question "Are you OK?"
+Considering the way things are in the world right now, there's probably not many of us that can honestly answer yes to the question "Are you OK?"
 And you know what?
-It's OK not to be OK right now, or even for the rest of 2020—frankly we're ready to write off most of 2021 too.
+It's OK not to be OK.

-So when R U OK Day rolls around tomorrow, don't just perfunctorily ask all your friends and family if they're ok, expecting the answer to be "I'm fine."
+So with that in mind, and R U OK? day taking place on 9 September, don't just perfunctorily ask all your friends and family how they're doing, expecting the answer to be "I'm fine."
 This year, use it as an opportunity to not just open up a real conversation with your loved ones, but to check in on your own mental health as well—no matter the actual date.

 One mistake people often to make is putting too much emphasis on simply asking the question.
 But it’s the follow through that’s really important, which is why we got a little help from Beyond Blue and R U OK to get a roadmap of what to say and how to go about starting a conversation with someone about their mental health.